arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 ### Battery

+The battery is a rechargeable Li-ion 18650, it allows to run Alvik for 8+ hours non stop.
-The battery is a rechargeable Li-ion 18650.
-It is located in the bottom part of Alvik, to access it you need to remove one Phillip's screw and take out the plastic holder.
+The battery is located in the bottom part of Alvik, if you need to access it you'll need to remove one Phillip's screw and take out the plastic holder.

 ![Accessing battery compartment](assets/battery_holder.jpg)